Fix Windows 10 Reset Stuck at 1% , 34%, 64%, 99% (6 Solutions)

 Solution 1.
 Wait for a couple of hours

-Some users have reported that the whole rest process can take several hours.
-You can just leave your computer running overnight to ensure the reset process finishes completely.
+Some users have reported that the whole rest process takes several hours.
+So instead of rushing into action, you can also leave your computer running overnight to ensure the reset process finishes completely.

 Solution 2.
 Disable the Internet connection

 Your PC can get stuck while downloading certain updates after the reset.
-You can disable the Internet connection to fix the Windows 10 factory reset stuck at 1%, 24%, 62%, 64%, 66%, 99%, etc. issue.
-You can unplug the Ethernet cable from your computer or turn off your wireless router.
+You can disable the Internet connection to fix the Windows 10/11 factory reset stuck issue.

 Solution 3.
 Change the BIOS settings